meghnaaallam/meghnaaallam/README.md

 - 👋 I’m Meghna
-- 👀 I’m interested in Web and Software Development.
+- 👀 I’m interested in Web and Software Development
 - 🌱 I’m currently a graduate Student at Northeastern University
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/meghna-allam